Informfully/Documentation/docs/source/randomwalks.rst

 D-RDW, however, has an extra post-processing step for item re-ranking that allows it to fulfill certain normative target distributions.
 A normative target distribution (NTD) is similar to a kernel function that defines a set of distributions across a set of target dimensions.
 They are normative insofar as the example provided in the `Online Tutorial <https://github.com/Informfully/Experiments/tree/main/experiments/tutorial>`_ specified an NTD across a political space.
-This NTS ought to increase viewpoint and topic diversity to promote opinion formation when reading news.
+This NTS should increase viewpoint and topic diversity to promote informed opinion formation when reading news.
 As such, it operationalizes a societal value as part of a recommender regime.